ryanferrer/elevated-eagle/README.md

-# What is Dynamic Doggi?
+# What is Dynamic Doggo?

-Dynamic Doggo is a  `React App` boiler plate.
+Dynamic Doggo is a small to medium scale `React App` boiler plate.

 This boiler plate can be hooked up to the database of your choosing, whether it's MongoDB, or MySQL.